idrinth-thalui/core/dreams/IdrinthThalui_41.md

 You walk through the ruins of a destroyed Altmer village.
 A terrible battle took place here.
-Under thr debris you hear a faint cry for help.
+Under the debris you hear a faint cry for help.
 You start to dig through the rubble.
 Two boys, looking alike, stare at you trembling with fear.
 No, they stare *behind* you...
 You awake with a scream.